boltcover/get_boltcover_insurance_price/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Bolt Cover helps UK retailers offer insurance at the point of sale This is an example of how to retrieve an insurance price for a specific insurance category and product price
+Bolt Cover (https://www.boltcover.com/) helps UK retailers offer insurance at the point of sale.

+This is an example of how to retrieve an insurance price for a specific insurance category and product price.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>